24 Shares

 Less or No Homework

-If you conduct a comparison of school homework of developed countries with Finland, you would quickly notice that both elementary and secondary schools are not assigning much homework to kids.
-Even Finnish schools prioritize playing activities like sports etc. over homework.
+If you conduct a comparison of school homework in developed countries with Finland, you would quickly notice that both elementary and secondary schools do not assign much homework to kids.
+Even Finnish schools prioritize playing activities like sports, etc., over homework.

 No Competition, Only Cooperation

-If you think what the unique features which make Finland’s education system one of the best in work are then you shouldn’t ignore what kind of atmosphere they are creating in the classroom.
+If you think what the unique features that make Finland education system one of the best in the world are then you shouldn’t ignore what kind of atmosphere they are creating in the classroom.
 Yes, it is factual that in Finnish schools, teachers and students don’t make any difference between the topper of the class and a student with poor performance.
-That’s why students don’t waste their energies to win the classroom appreciate competitions.
+That’s why students don’t waste their energies to win classroom appreciation competitions.

 Free & Affordable Education

-However, if you send your kid into a private school, then they would charge some fee from you, but surely, it is also affordable.
+However, if you send your kid to a private school, then they would charge a fee from you, but surely, it is also affordable.
 On the other hand, if we talk about higher education fees, then they are also affordable.
-Notably, the students from EU/EEA are not being asked about the tuition fees in Finnish universities.
+Notably, the students from the EU/EEA are not being asked about the tuition fees in Finnish universities.
 The government of Finland also grants several scholarships for non-EU/EEA students each year, primarily to financially support the PhD students.
-However, if you are a Bachelor’s or a Master’s degree student, then you also no need to worry because you will easily find many other scholarship programs like Erasmus Mundus, etc.
+However, if you are a Bachelor’s or a Master’s degree student, then you also do not need to worry because you will easily find many other scholarship programs like Erasmus Mundus, etc.

 Fewer Tests

-As most of us have heard about the top scores of Finn’s students in international mathematics and other competitions, but it is also a reality that Finnish schools don’t conduct too many tests.
-Even their teachers are not trained to get a standardized test like the other school systems of the world.
+As most of us have heard about the top scores of Finnish students in international mathematics and other competitions, it is also a reality that Finnish schools don’t conduct too many tests.
+Even their teachers are not trained to take a standardized test like the other school systems of the world.
 Yes, as compared to tests, the Finnish schools emphasize learning, and in this regard, teachers are well-trained to deliver correctly structured lessons.

 Howbeit, the only authorized test is conducted in the last year of high school, but interestingly, the marks of these mandatory results are also kept private.
-In this way, the school system of Finland also gives great relief to students about the result announcement stress.
-Mintbook also recommends implementing this kind of result relief in India where only in Telangana, near about 20 students committed suicide after the announcement of intermediate results in April 2019.
+In this way, the school system of Finland also gives great relief to students about the result announcement.
+Mintbook also recommends implementing this kind of result relief in India, where only in Telangana alone, near about 20 students committed suicide after the announcement of intermediate results in April 2019.
 Hopefully, the Indian education sector will consider our suggestion.

 Special Children Attend the Same School

 Like the other developed countries, special kids don’t attend special schools in Finland.
-This step doesn’t make show honest intentions towards the special and ordinary students but also gives a powerful message to world school administrations who do a difference among the kids.
-However, to take care of these 23% special students, the education sector in Finland also hires additional staff in the form of teachers and nurses.
+This step doesn’t show honest intentions towards the special and ordinary students, but also gives a powerful message to world school administrations who make a difference among the kids.
+However, to take care of these 23% of special students, the education sector in Finland also hires additional staff in the form of teachers and nurses.

 Equality Amongst Schools